Indonesia Investment Authority: Investments

 From its implementation in 2021 until June 2023, more than $3 billion in capital has been invested by the fund, such as the $800 million into Mitratel in a partnership with the Abu Dhabi Investment Authority, the Abu Dhabi Growth Fund and the GIC.
 The INA also invested $150 million into Kimia Farma together with the Silk Road Fund, as well as $500 million into Pertamina Geothermal Energy together with Masdar and $300 million into Traveloka.
 The INA signed an investment pact in April 2022 for the development of toll roads located on Java and Sumatra.
 In June 2023, the INA partnered with MCUDI and ESR Group for investments into three logistic parks in Indonesia.
-According to Ministry of Foreign Affairs of Indonesia, INA has reached agreement with DP World from United Arab Emirates to develop and improving the infrastructures of Port of Belawan, Medan, in June 2023.
+According to Ministry of Foreign Affairs of Indonesia, INA has reached agreement with DP World from United Arab Emirates to develop and improve the infrastructures of Port of Belawan, Medan, in June 2023.
 This cooperation also involved Prima Terminal Petikemas Ltd, a subsidiary of Pelindo.
 The INA acquired two Trans-Sumatra Toll Road portions for 12.5 trillion rupiah from PT Hutama Karya in July 2023.

 The INA allocated 20% of its total investments into the new renewable energy sector in November 2023.
 In October 2024, the INA invested into two toll-road sections, bringing its new assets to about $1.4 billion.